scotentSD/opportunity/_posts/2021-02-19-Proposal_and_ActivityPlan.md

 - Customers wanted a list of required info in order to prepare themselves
 - Customers would appreciate an example project description to give them some idea how to structure theirs
 - Customers are uncertain about what our help will cost
-- The language presupposes a fully formed and costed Project.Many are at an earlier stage and may still be thinking in terms of problems and challenges
+- The language presupposes a fully formed and costed Project.
+Many are at an earlier stage and may still be thinking in terms of problems and challenges

 ### Supporting documents
 - [BSA: Opportunity Management Proposal Wireframe Testing](2021_02_18_F2F_OM_Proposition.pdf)